Earthloach/C0_compiler/README.md

 # C0_compiler
-C0 language compiler implemented in Ocaml
+My implementation of the C0 programming language in Ocaml, followed from CMU 15-411